UKPLab/sentence-transformers/docs/quickstart.rst

 Characteristics of Sparse Encoder models:

-1. Calculates **sparse vector representations** where most dimensions are zero
+1. Calculates **sparse vector representations** where most dimensions are zero.
-2. Provides **efficiency benefits** for large-scale retrieval systems due to the sparse nature of embeddings
+2. Provides **efficiency benefits** for large-scale retrieval systems due to the sparse nature of embeddings.
-3. Often **more interpretable** than dense embeddings, with non-zero dimensions corresponding to specific tokens
+3. Often **more interpretable** than dense embeddings, with non-zero dimensions corresponding to specific tokens.
-4. **Complementary to dense embeddings**, enabling hybrid search systems that combine the strengths of both approaches
+4. **Complementary to dense embeddings**, enabling hybrid search systems that combine the strengths of both approaches.

 The usage for Sparse Encoder models follows a similar pattern to Sentence Transformers: